alinr19/Super-Mario-Game/README.md

 - updateGameState() :(This function updates the game state, such as changing between GAME_INTRO, GAME_PLAY, and GAME_GAMEOVER, based on in-game events, such as losing a life or completing a level)
 -  resetPlayer(): (Depending on the game state, the resetPlayer function could be used to reposition the player when a new level or game starts, resetting the player's position, state, and animations)

+#### Global Variables:
+- gamestate: Defines the current state of the game, such as the start of the game, the level in progress, and the end of the game.
+This is a crucial parameter to know whether to run gameplay, display the menu, or manage other game states.
+             Example: gamestate = GAME_PLAY; (setting the game state to "Game in Progress")

+- player_state: Stores the current state of the player, which can be from still (P_STILL) to moving (P_MOVE) or dead (P_DEAD).
+This is used to change the player's behavior, such as jumping or moving.
+             Example: player_state = P_MOVE; (setting the player state to move)

+- last_direction: Stores the last direction the player was moving (usually 1 for right or -1 for left).
+This variable is useful for managing directions in the game.
+            Example: last_direction = 1; (sets the player's direction to the right)

+- life:
+Stores the player's number of lives.
+It is decremented when the player dies and is used to determine when the game is over
+          Example: life = 3; (the player starts with 3 lives)

+- player_position:Defines the player's position on the screen, both on the X and Y axes.
+It is essential for updating the player's movement during the game
+Example: Vector2f player_position(0, display.height() - pimageh - 8); (places the player at the bottom of the screen)

+- hspd:The player's horizontal speed, which controls their movement on the X axis.
+This can be adjusted to control how fast the player moves
+Example: hspd = 3.0; (setting the player's horizontal speed)

+- grav:The gravity value that influences the player's vertical movement, especially when jumping or in the air
+Example: grav = 0.6; (setting gravity to a moderate value)

+- vspd:The player's vertical speed.
+This is influenced by gravity and the player's jumping actions
+Example: vspd = 0; (initially the player does not move vertically)

+- frameMax: The maximum number of frames in an animation cycle.
+This is used to limit the number of frames and record animation sequences
+Example: frameMax = 4; (setting the maximum number of frames in the animation)

+- frameCounter: The frame counter that is used to manage the animation speed and frame changes.
+Example: frameCounter = 0; (initializing the frame counter to 0)

+- camera: Represents the camera position, which affects the perspective of the game.
+This is used to track the player's movements on the screen
+- Example: Vector2f camera = {0, 0}; (initial camera position at 0)

+- buttonPressing, buttonRelease, buttonPressed: These variables are used to track the state of buttons. buttonPressing indicates whether a button is pressed, buttonRelease indicates whether the button has been released, and buttonPressed handles whether a button has already been pressed
+Example: buttonPressing[0] = true; (indicates that the first button is pressed)

+- last_camera: It is used to compare the last known camera position, to detect significant changes in perspective.
+Example: last_camera = camera; (save the last camera position for later comparisons).

 # Results
+Video with finished software and hardware :

 # Conclusions
+In conclusion, thanks to this project, this game that marked my childhood, I realized that I can do much more and that I can gradually learn more.
+I remembered what I did in the labs, I deepened the information, I can even say that this project helped me develop my skills.